SeanMcOwen/Root-Finding-Simulation/GDS/GDS.md

 - simulation_time: The time of the simulation at the end of computation
 - computation_time: The amount of time a computation took
 - action_name: The name of the action associated with the computation, i.e. calculate_f_prime or root_finding
+2. state_metric: The metric for saving checkpoints of where the state is; holds all variables in the state at that point in time